 Ah yes… the worst feeling in the world – having a vacation mentally planned, but when you go to actually book the trip, you realize there’s a major problem.
-This sinking feeling in the stomach happened to me a couple of times – here’s one example from back in 2015.
+This sinking feeling in the stomach has happened to me a couple of times – here’s one example from back in 2015.

 Planning a trip to Las Vegas and Phoenix

 Of course, as any good denizen of the Extra Miler Club says – “the shortest distance between two points is no fun!”
 So instead of the 5 hour drive between Las Vegas and Phoenix, we’ll be going a…. slightly different route

 I booked my flights (IND-LAS, PHX-IND) a few weeks ago for about $200 one-way and using Southwest points the other way.
 I intended to use the $200 flight as my Amex Platinum airline credit, but misread the terms of that, so only got reimbursed for the $11.20 taxes 🙁 (that’s a story for another day)

 I also booked the car rental, but not the hotels.
 I was planning on taking one of my sons with me as my companion.

 Oh no!
 Problem!

 I had delayed actually booking my son’s companion flight for a good reasons, some of them good, some just laziness.
 For instance, I couldn’t change my Southwest Companion Pass companion to my son until I had completed a previous flight, to the Family Travel for Real Life conference last month.

 But then I kept forgetting, and putting it off, until yesterday, I went to add him as my companion, only to find…

 OH NO!
 There were no longer any “Wanna Get Away” fares available for purchase on my flight!
 I was under the impression that you could only add a Southwest companion if there were Wanna Get Away fares available.